KhronosGroup/UnityGLTF/README.md

 ## Known Issues

-- Blend shapes with in-betweens are currently not supported.
+- Blend shape in-betweens will not be exported as glTF does not have that functionality.
 - Support for glTF files with multiple scenes is limited.
 - Some material options (e.g. MAOS maps) are currently not exported correctly.